 If not possible to switch over to water-based systems, there are statutory hygienic limit values for employees in many countries for strict compliance to maintain workers safety.
 Legal background: Candidate list (REACH).

-NMP has a limit value for working environment under Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 71
+NMP has a limit value for working environment under Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 71 In France: The substances on the Candidate List are included under the AGEC legislation (LOI n° 2020-105).
 In California: NMP is listed in Proposition 65.
-Safe Harbor

-Limit: MADL 3200 μg/day (inhalation), 17000 μg/day
+Safe Harbor Limit: MADL 3200 μg/day (inhalation), 17000 μg/day (dermal).

-(dermal).

-EN ISO 19070 (leather)

-(EN 17131 can be used as reference for in-house methods

-though it only applies to DMFa)
+Test method: No standardised test method for electronics available.
+Test equipment: GC-MS, LC-MS EN ISO 19070 (leather) prEN 17131 (textile) LOQ: 25 mg/kg.
 Chlorinated organic solvents

 Required limit value:

 CAS RN:

 Should not be used in processes or present in products.

 Various

 Properties: Liquid or gas.
 Affect the nervous system.
-Irritating to skin and mucous membranes.
-Many chlorinated organic solvents are dangerous for the environment.
+Irritating to skin and

+mucous membranes.
+Many chlorinated organic solvents are

+dangerous for the environment.

 Use: Solvent used in the manufacture of rubber, metal paint and several industries used for grease and oil, e.g. in stain removers.
 Also used in cleaning agents and detergents.
 See also under heading "Flame retardants".
 Comments: Where possible, apply water-based emulsions based on easily degradable surfactants.
 Alternative products are available or under development for all uses.